Kingsman: The Secret Service

-Kingsman: The Secret Service premiered at the Butt-Numb-A-Thon festival on 13 December 2014, and was theatrically released in the United Kingdom on 29 January 2015 and United States on 13 February 2015, by 20th Century Fox.
-The film received generally positive reviews from critics with praise for its stylised action sequences, direction, acting, antagonist, visual style, musical score and humour, although some scenes were criticised for being over-the-top.
-The film grossed over $414 million worldwide, becoming Vaughn's most commercially successful film to date.
-In 2015, the film won the Empire Award for Best British Film.

-A sequel titled Kingsman: The Golden Circle was released in September 2017, while a prequel titled The King's Man was theatrically released on 22 December 2021.
+Kingsman: The Secret Service premiered at Butt-Numb-A-Thon in Austin, Texas on 13 December 2014 and was theatrically released first in the United Kingdom on 29 January 2015, and in the United States on February 13, by 20th Century Fox.
+It received generally positive reviews from critics and grossed $414 million worldwide.
+A sequel, Kingsman: The Golden Circle, was released in 2017, and a prequel, The King's Man, was released in 2021.